eslint/eslint/docs/src/extend/plugins.md

 ---

+An ESLint plugin is an extension for ESLint that adds additional rules and configuration options.
+Plugins let you customize your ESLint configuration to enforce rules that are not included in the core ESLint package.
+Plugins can also provide additional environments, custom processors and configurations.

 ## Name a Plugin

 Each plugin is an npm module with a name in the format of `eslint-plugin-<plugin-name>`, such as `eslint-plugin-jquery`.
 You can also use scoped packages in the format of `@<scope>/eslint-plugin-<plugin-name>` such as `@jquery/eslint-plugin-jquery` or even `@<scope>/eslint-plugin` such as `@jquery/eslint-plugin`.